The best fish and chips near Roman Road

-There’s nothing quite like tucking into warm salted chips, fresh battered cod and creamy mushy peas for dinner – all the better if it comes with a classic wooden fork and sachets of ketchup.
+There’s nothing quite like tucking into warm salted chips, fresh battered cod and creamy mushy peas for dinner – all the better if it comes with a classic wooden fork and sachets of ketchup or a dollop of Tartare sauce.
 If British cuisine knows one thing, it’s how to deep fry fish so that it’s delightfully delicate on the inside and crispy on the outside.
-This is especially true for the East End’s well-established chippies.
+This is especially true for the East End, which can claim to be the home of fish and chips – after Jewish immigrant Joseph Malin opened the first chippy in 1860 in Bow on Old Ford Road.
+The shop was so successful that it remained in business until the 1970s.

-With so many great local places to choose from, it’s easy to flounder on a Friday night when you’re in need of a fishy fix.
+While sadly Malin’s is no longer around, we still have so many great local places to choose from.
+So much so, it’s easy to flounder on a Friday night when you’re in need of a fishy fix.
 That’s why we’ve rounded up the best fish and chip shops in town.

 Greedy Fish and Chips